dirkk0/aframe-playground/README.md

-# AFrame Playground
+# A-Frame Playground

-The AFrame playground gives you a tool, to load a presentation of a number of example HTML files and click through them while showing code and result in one view.
+The A-Frame playground gives you a tool, to load a presentation of a number of example HTML files and click through them while showing code and result in one view.
 Made for educational purposes to teach [A-Frame](https://aframe.io/) but can also be used with standard HTML.

 ## Installation
 Download the zip or clone into the project.